yannoff/console/doc/migrating.md

 Option types are stored as class constants in `Yannoff\Component\Console\Definition\Option`.
 Beware to change all symfony `InputOption::XXX` constants in your code accordingly.

-Only 2 possible types are implemented:
+3 possible types are implemented:

 - `Option::FLAG` : A flag option, `true` if the command is invoked passing the option, `false` otherwise.
 - `Option::VALUE`: An option expecting a value, will raise an exception if the option is passed without a value.
+- `Option::MULTI`: An option supporting multiple values (eg: `-f file1 -f file2`), will be interpreted as an array.

 #### Command::configure()